ANDREWOLAITANTOLUTAIWO/DataWarehouse/README.md

 1. Bronze layer: Stores raw data as-is from the source system
 2. Silver layer: This layer includes data cleansing, standardization and normalization processes to prepare data for analysis.
 3. Gold layer: Houses business-ready data modeled into the star schema required for reporting and analysis

+---

+## License
+This project is licenced under the MIT License.
+You are free to use, modify and share this project with proper attribution.

+## About Me